paleobot/pbot-dev/specificationdocs/About Page/Contact Us.md

 Interested in receiving updates about PBot, register as a [User](https://pbot.paleobiodb.org/register) here.

 ___
-Note for Doug: The PBot gmail address somehow automatically creates a link that errors in my online outlook.
+**Note for Doug and not part of the page!!** The PBot gmail address somehow automatically creates a link that errors in my online outlook.
 I do not know how I did this.